Buying Exemptions

 1. Maintenance service and repair or replacement parts available from a single source for existing equipment and systems when no other manufacturer's parts or services can be utilized and no other service provider is available.

-11. Cable Services subject to regulatory oversight or geographical service limitations.
+17. Cable Services and other utilities subject to regulatory oversight or geographical service limitations.

-16. Services provided by foreign suppliers for services taking place outside the United States.
+18. Services provided by foreign suppliers for services taking place outside the United States.
 This includes translation/interpreter services in foreign countries.
+This excludes any Foreign Country of Concern identified in Board of Governor’s Regulation 9.012.

-18. Continuation of services by a specific supplier which exceeds the competitive solicitation threshold as long as Procurement Services is in the process of conducting a competitive solicitation for those services.
+19. Continuation of services by a specific supplier which exceeds the competitive solicitation threshold as long as Procurement Services has been consulted and is in the process of a competitive solicitation for those services.

 Construction Direct Purchase Program